Tenancy By Entirety: Defined And Explained

 Tenancy By Entirety Vs. Joint Tenancy

 The marriage requirement is the primary distinction between TBE and joint tenancy.
 The people holding TBE must be married or, in some states, in a domestic partnership.
 Those holding a joint tenancy can be two or more people, related or not.
 In a TBE, both people have equal, 100% interest in the property.
-In a joint tenancy, all parties have an equal interest in the property, but it is not 100%.
+In a joint tenancy, all parties have an equal interest in the property, but it isn’t 100%.
 If two people share the joint tenancy, they both have 50% interest in the property.

 Tenancy By Entirety Vs. Tenants In Common

-One of the biggest differences between TBE and tenants in common is that the latter doesn’t come with survivorship rights.
+One of the biggest differences between TBE and tenancy in common is that the latter doesn’t come with survivorship rights.
 If one owner passes away, their share of ownership is passed on to their heirs, not the other owners.